curv3d/curv/ideas/geometry/Programming.md

 for the body.
 This is similar to the construction of a cuboid from six half-spaces.

-We'll first construct an infinite cylinder centered on the Z-axis.
+We'll first construct an infinite cylinder centred on the Z-axis.
-To do this, we just take the distance function for a centered circle, and put that into a 3D distance function:
+To do this, we just take the distance function for a centred circle, and put that into a 3D distance function:
 ```
 dist([x,y,z]) = norm([x,y]) - r